ChrisKurz/NCS-Tutorial/doc/DFU/NCSv3.0.0/mcuboot_AddToProject.md

 - install the \_nRF Connect SDK\_ v3.0.0 and \_Visual Studio Code\_.
 The installation process is described \[here](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/).

 ## Hands-on step-by-step description

 ### Create first application (which will be replaced later by the firmware update)

-1) Create a new application based on the /zephyr/samples/hello\_world sample project. (e.g. name of new project: "MCUboot1")
+1) Create a new application based on the /zephyr/samples/hello\_world sample project. (e.g. name of new project: "helloWorld")

 &nbsp;

 &nbsp;  The Build Configuration should look like this:

 ![missing image](images/mcuboot_AddToProject/AddBuildConfiguration.jpg)

 &nbsp; It is important to select "Use sysbuild" for the System build!